Yamashou/gqlgenc/README.md

   - "schema/**/*.graphql" # Where are all the schema files located?
 query:
   - "./query/*.graphql" # Where are all the query files located?
+generate:
+  clientV2: true # Generate a Client that provides a new signature
+  clientInterfaceName: "GithubGraphQLClient"　# Determine the name of the generated client interface
 ```

 Execute the following command on same directory for .gqlgenc.yml